What is the salary for a critical care physician?

 Demographic insights by gender

-Where do critical care physicians work?
+Where did critical care physicians work in 2022?

 How old are critical care physicians?